xannyxs/ferrite/README.md

 ## License

-Fungul is licensed under the MIT License.
+Fungul is licensed under the GPL License.
 See [LICENSE](LICENSE) for details.